Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Contains expression

 The Contains expression can be used to filter both single-value and multi-value extension fields by a single value.
-As an example of using the Contains expression with a single-value extension field, assume that we want to read all comments for which the single-value LuckyNumber extension field matches drawn lucky number 7.
+As an example of using the Contains expression with a single-value extension field, assume that you want to read all comments for which the single-value LuckyNumber extension field matches drawn lucky number 7.
 The following code shows how this is done with the Contains expression:

 var luckyNumber = 7;